DI-Fly: How (and Why) to Spool a Fly Reel

 In this tutorial, Fly Fishing expert Andy Sparhawk helps guide any angler looking to add line to their reel through 4 easy steps.

 Is there anything more exciting than brand new fly fishing gear?
 It doesn't matter if it's a new rod, reel, or even a new fly pattern.
-The anticipation of getting out there and putting your new gear to use is all part of the fun.
+The anticipation of getting out there and putting your new setup to use is all part of the fun.

-Fresh out of the box, a new fly reel represents the potential of a personal best—a 20in brown or the song of a new reel's disc drag system, singing smooth jazz of a big 'bow taking line.
+Fresh out of the box, a new fly reel represents the potential of a personal best—a 20 inch brown or the song of a new reel's disc drag system, singing smooth jazz of a big 'bow taking line.
 Those are tunes you hope not to forget.
 The anticipation is almost too much to bear for fly fishers, but those experiences will have to wait just a little longer, that is, if you don't have your reel spooled up with line.

 As with most businesses in our service-based economy, fly shops are more than capable and happy to add line to a reel the correct way.
 For an eager fly fisherman, having your line spooled is a luxury.
 Time is money when you're taking time off to purchase gear and even more valuable when your time could be spent on the water.
 Still, for some, adding line to a fly reel is a matter of pride, allowing the opportunity to better understand a tool that they will need to trust in critical situations.
 Wouldn't we all rather have confidence in a reel set-up because of hands-on experience instead of taking someone's word for it?